 Investigators submit proposals for experiments, and TESS fields successful proposals for free on a representative sample of adults in the United States using GfK (formerly Knowledge Networks), a highly-respected Internet survey platform.

-The current principal investigators of TESS are Jeremy Freese (Northwestern University) and James Druckman (Northwestern University).
+The current principal investigators of TESS are Jeremy Freese (Stanford University) and James Druckman (Northwestern University).
 TESS was started by Arthur Lupia (University of Michigan) and Diana Mutz (University of Pennsylvania).

 TESS is funded by the National Science Foundation (SES-1227179).